klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 **Parameters**

 The required parameters depend on the transaction type.
-Check the proper parameters in [Transaction Type Supports](./transaction/transaction-type-support.md).
+Check the proper parameters in [Working with Klaytn Transaction Types](./transaction/transaction-type-support.md).

 **Return Value**